 Bribery and corruption

-Thistle’s financial crime team are highly knowledgeable in all aspects of regulation and its implications for firms across the financial services spectrum.
-We can apply our detailed knowledge of regulation, industry best practice, and guidance to create practical and tailored compliance solutions to your firm.
+Our expert team can apply their detailed knowledge of regulation, industry best practice, and financial crime risk to create practical and tailored solutions to your firm.